mtikekar/site/posts/2013-09-07-causation.markdown

 I think we label events as "cause" and "effect" is based on the fact that a single "effect" might have multiple likely "causes" while a "cause" always has the same effect.
-For example, we observe, in separate events, that two massive balls accelerate towards each other and two oppositely charged balls accelerate towards each other.
+For example, we observe, in separate events, that two massive balls accelerate towards each other and that two oppositely charged balls accelerate towards each other.
 Whenever we've observed two massive balls, they're always found to be accelerating closer, and so also when we've observed two charged balls.
 However, when we observe two balls accelerating towards each other, they're seen to be either oppositely charged or massive (or magnetic or whatever).
 It is by this asymmetry between force and acceleration that we label gravitational, electrical, and nuclear forces as "causes" the acceleration as the "effect".
+In logical terms, if an event implies another, the first is the cause, the second is the effect.

 This is probably what makes quantum mechanics so counter-intuitive.
 What we classically considered as "causes" can now have multiple possible "effects".
 If